5G-MAG/5g-mag.github.io/index.md

 <img src="./assets/images/Button_Welcome.png">

-# Hi, welcome to 5G-MAG's GitHub 👋

 The [5G-MAG MEDIA ACTION GROUP](https://www.5g-mag.com) is an international association driving standards for connected media experiences and developing software to catalyse market adoption.

-In this **GitHub**...
-If you know already what you are looking for - go to the [Repositories](https://github.com/orgs/5G-MAG/repositories)
+If you know already what you are looking for, go to the [Repositories](https://github.com/orgs/5G-MAG/repositories)

 <br><br>